Custom LSP Features¶

 Typical wiring:

-auto services = pegium::services::makeDefaultServices(
+auto services = pegium::makeDefaultServices(

 sharedServices, "my-language");